jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/1st-table-row.png)
 By clicking any table row, it will redirect you to the page where you can see all the details of the product of the corresponding row.
-The arrow buttons below the image will help you navigating the product images.
-It is handy since it displays the current picture index / total number of picture in the box between those arrow buttons.
+The arrow buttons below the image will help you navigate the product images.
+It is handy since it displays the current picture index / total number of pictures in the box between those arrow buttons.

 </br>